5 New College Financing Challenges

 Challenge #5 - Surging Costs of Living

 Possible solutions: To deal with these living costs, you might need to get creative.
 Moving back in with mom or dad may not sound glamorous, but it does save money.
 The New York Times reports that one in five Americans in their twenties and early thirties live with his or her parents.
 If that's not an option for you, then look at other ways to cut costs.
 Instead of shacking up in a swanky Manhattan apartment, consider living with roommates in a less expensive neighborhood.
-Instead of driving to work, you might forgo a car altogether and ride public transportation, a bike, or carpool with coworkers.
+Instead of driving to work, you might forgo a car altogether and ride public transportation, travel by bike, or carpool with coworkers.